chinapedia/wikipedia.abstract.en/Page/Languages_of_Europe.md

 Romance

-Romance_20c_en.png Roughly 215 million Europeans (primarily in Southern and Western Europe) are native speakers of Romance languages, the largest groups including French (c.
+Roughly 215 million Europeans (primarily in Southern and Western Europe) are native speakers of Romance languages, the largest groups including French (c.
 69 million), Italian (c.
 65 million), Spanish (Castilian) (c.
 40 million), Romanian (c.
 23 million), Portuguese (c.
 10 million), Sicilian (c.
 5 million, also subsumed under Italian), Venetian language (c.
 4 million), Catalan (c.
 4 million), Galician (c.
 2 million), Sardinian (c.
 1 million), Occitan (c.
 500,000), besides numerous smaller communities.

 The Romance languages are descended from varieties of Vulgar Latin spoken in the various parts of the Roman Empire in Late Antiquity.
 Latin was itself part of the (otherwise extinct) Italic branch of Indo-European.
 Romance is divided phylogenetically into ITALO-WESTERN, EASTERN ROMANCE (including Romanian) and SARDINIAN.
 The Romance-speaking area in Europe is often referred to as Latin Europe.[2]

 We can further break down Italo-Western into the _Italo-Dalmatian languages_ (sometimes grouped with Eastern Romance), including the Tuscan-derived Italian and numerous local Romance lects in Italy as well as Dalmatian, and the _Western Romance languages_.
 The Western Romance languages in turn separate into the Gallo-Romance languages, including French and its varieties (Langues d'oïl), the Rhaeto-Romance languages and the Gallo-Italic languages; the Occitano-Romance languages (East Iberian), grouped with either Gallo-Romance or West Iberian, including Occitan, Catalan and Aragonese; and finally the West Iberian languages (Spanish-Portuguese), including the Astur-Leonese languages, Galician-Portuguese and Castilian.

 Germanic

-The present-day distribution of the Germanic languages in Europe:
-NORTH GERMANIC LANGUAGES WEST GERMANIC LANGUAGES Dots indicate areas where multilingualism is common.

 The Germanic languages make up the predominant language family in northwestern Europe.
 An estimated 210 million Europeans are native speakers of Germanic languages, the largest groups being German (c.
 95 million), English (c.
 70 million) and Dutch (c.
 24 million), Swedish (c.
 10 million), Danish (c.
 6 million) and Norwegian (c.
 5 million).